phadej/gists/posts/2020-12-31-draft-treat-regex-like-a-proper-language.md

 $$

 where ${\color{blue}\mathit{s}}[{\color{blue}\mathit{x}} \to {\color{blue}\mathit{r}}]$
-is a notation for substitution.
+is a notation we use for substitution.

 To have let-expressions we need to represent *variables* and be able to perform substitution.
 My tool of choice for that